 Market too small or can’t be accessed economically

 The next worst thing to having no market is too small of a market.
 You need to be able to create a business with real potential to be a going concern and grow past that.
 This often happens for similar reasons to the points made above – a lack of market research prior to building the product.
 But sometimes you build it and it just doesn’t solve pain points quite to the extent that you anticipated, limiting it’s market potential.
 This may be unavoidable, and it’s also not always the worst thing to start in a smaller niche and expand from there to an adjacent, larger market segment.
 But the key point here is that the initial tiny niche must be a logical jumping off point to a broader market.
 Otherwise you’ve just created an unprofitable company that will need to essentially start over to reach a market large enough to be successful.
 At that point it’s unfortunately not really a pivot, but closer to a restart.
 So do you best to make sure that your market in large enough to build a real company – just not too large so that you can’t make an impact in that segment.
 It’s a fine line to walk, but very important to many startup company’s ultimate success.
-If you see to small of a market to succeed, remember it’s one of the key signs a company is failing, often before the less subtle signs set in.
+If you see too small of a market to succeed, remember it’s one of the key signs a company is failing, often before the less subtle signs set in.

 Can’t make the technology work well enough to win

 Many times a SaaS, mobile software or hardware company is founded on a killer technology or great product idea.
 Sometimes it’s a spinoff from some very innovative research, and sometimes it’s borne from the recognition of a real pain point in a particular market segment.
 Everyone is very excited about the possibilities and a new startup company is formed.
-A startup team is recruited, and maybe there is even enough excitement to obtain early institutional funding, a relative rarity these days.
+A startup team is recruited, and maybe there is even enough excitement to obtain VERY early institutional funding, a relative rarity these days.
 As difficult as it is to get to this point, in reality, this is where the hard part begins.
 Execution is the most difficult and important success factor in any company, and that it doubly true for early stage tech companies.
 In reality, good ideas are a “dime a dozen” when compared to good execution.
 That’s because execution is HARD; especially when it concerns significant technical innovation.
 Not to mention the surgical precision required to package a technology appropriately to solve a market pain point in a marketable fashion.
 Many times, until this new product is “fully cooked” and introduced into the marketplace, it is impossible to ascertain for sure that the tech implementation is good enough to make sales.
 This is just a fact of life in the technology industry, and is a risk of any new technology or product.
 You should work to limit the risk, but it never goes away completely.
 Technology that just doesn’t work as expected is one of the common signs a company is failing.

 Major competition enters and changes the dynamics of the market